dataloop-ai-apps/pipeline-templates/image_preprocessing/image_augmentation/README.md

 1. Pipelines:

-* In the search bar, type `PDF to Image - Text Detection`, select the template and click install.
+* In the search bar, type `Image Augmentation Template`, select the template and click install.
 * Once the template is installed, click on *Create Pipeline*.

 <img src="assets/marketplace.png" alt="Image of the pipeline">